Africa, Travel

 Therefore when you start thinking about what to pack for Egypt, I think wearing loose-fitting pants, maxi dresses, and long skirts will suffice.
 As well as shirts that cover your shoulders.
 But if you do have sleeveless shirts and dresses, then just accompany that outfit with a scarf or jacket.

-Also, if you are looking for a list of things to pack for travel anywhere around the world, I recommend checking out my ultimate travel packing checklist.
+Also, if you are looking for a list of things to pack for travel anywhere around the world, I recommend checking out my ultimate travel packing checklist or email me and I will send it directly to your inbox.
 This customizable checklist will eliminate the stress of thinking of what to pack.
-Click here to check it out.

 Anywho, wearing modest clothing may also help keep the catcalling to a minimum by the men.
 I wore mostly dresses and loose-fitting pants.